 Concomitant use of alcohol with AVINZA can result in an increase of morphine plasma levels and potentially fatal overdose of morphine.
 Instruct patients not to consume alcoholic beverages or use prescription or non-prescription products containing alcohol while on AVINZA therapy [see CLINICAL PHARMACOLOGY].

-Concurrent use of AVINZA and other central nervous system (CNS) depressants including sedatives, hypnotics, general anesthetics, antiemetics, phenothiazines, other tranquilizers, and alcohol, can increase the risk of respiratory depression, hypotension, profound sedation, or coma.
-Monitor patients receiving CNS depressants and AVINZA for signs of respiratory depression and hypotension.
-When such combined therapy is contemplated, reduce the initial dose of one or both agents.
+The concomitant use of AVINZA with other CNS depressants including sedatives, hypnotics, tranquilizers, general anesthetics, phenothiazines, other opioids, and alcohol, can increase the risk of respiratory depression, profound sedation, coma and death.
+Monitor patients receiving CNS depressants and AVINZA for signs of respiratory depression, sedation and hypotension.

-Mixed agonist/antagonist analgesics (i.e., pentazocine, nalbuphine and butorphanol) may reduce the analgesic effect of AVINZA or may precipitate withdrawal symptoms in these patients.
-Avoid the use of agonist/antagonist analgesics in patients receiving AVINZA.
+Mixed agonist/antagonist (i.e., pentazocine, nalbuphine, and butorphanol) and partial agonist (buprenorphine) analgesics may reduce the analgesic effect of AVINZA or may precipitate withdrawal symptoms.
+Avoid the use of agonist/antagonist and partial agonist analgesics in patients receiving AVINZA.